NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 To highlight the strength and weaknesses of the model, we have defined a set of scenarios that we have run through the model.
 The scenarios are designed to test the model in different conditions, such as the presence of multiple fires, the distribution of agents, and the effectiveness of the moving policies.

-This scenarios are the ones used in the verification process, and are used to fine tune the parameters to reach the survival rate required.

 #align(center, grid(columns: 3, gutter: 1cm, align: bottom,
   figure(
     image("images/scenario_1.png", width: 5cm),